New Zealand DA class locomotive: DAR class

 In 1989, Tasman Pulp & Paper was looking to replace their resident Kawerau shunting locomotive, Bagnall 0-6-0DM NO 3079.
 This locomotive had been rebuilt in the late 1970s with a new Caterpillar D343T diesel engine and torque converter to make it more effective as a heavy shunter, but due to increases in traffic, was no longer able to keep up.

 NZR initially offered a DH class locomotive as a replacement.
 Tasman did not feel the locomotive would be up to the task.
-At the time, NZR was withdrawing the last DA class locomotives, and the decision was made to offer DA512 as a new heavy shunter.
+At the same time, NZR was withdrawing the last DA class locomotives, and the decision was made to offer DA512 as a new heavy shunter.

 The locomotive was altered by chopping the front hood containing the dynamic brake components and altering the cab for better forward visibility.
 It was painted in Tasman's orange-brown colours before it entered service at Kawerau.
 This allowed the Bagnall to be withdrawn, and later scrapped after being offered to the Bay of Islands Vintage Railway.

 In 1998, Tasman decided to sell its locomotive back to Tranz Rail, who would then take over the duties of shunting the Kawerau yard with more conventional shunting locomotives.
-DA512 was sold to Tranz Rail who immediately moved it to Hutt Workshops for further alterations to make it more suitable as a heavy shunting locomotive.
+DA512 was sold to Tranz Rail Limited who immediately moved it to Hutt Workshops for further alterations to make it more suitable as a heavy shunting locomotive.
 This included fitting shunter's refuges at either end of the locomotive and extended drawgear to accommodate the extra length of the refuges, as well as a repaint in the then-current "Cato Blue" livery.

-Renumbered as DAR517, the locomotive was released from Hutt in 1999 and allocated to the Kiwi Dairies milk factory at Whareroa, near Hāwera.
-Here, it replaced ex-NZR Bagnall DSA414 (DSA 240, the sub-class leader) as the resident shunting locomotive.
+Renumbered as DAR 517, the locomotive was released from Hutt in 1999 and allocated to the Kiwi Dairies milk factory at Whareroa, near Hāwera.
+Here, it replaced ex-NZR Bagnall DSA 414 (DSA 240, the sub-class leader) as the resident shunting locomotive.
 It was repainted in the Toll Rail "Corn Cob" colours in 2005, but was withdrawn from service in September 2008 for an overhaul and was placed in storage at Hutt Workshops.
 The locomotive was scrapped in December 2017.